Here are the car insurance companies that Canadians say are the best for customer satisfaction

 About the authors

-Alexandra Bosanac is the Core Content Manager for LowestRates.ca.
+Alexandra is a content manager in the personal finance space, specializing in auto insurance.
 Her reporting has appeared in Canadian Business, the Toronto Star, the National Post, and the CBC.
-Reach her at firstname.lastname@example.org.

 Jane Switzer is a writer, editor and native Torontonian.
-She got her start working in daily journalism, and is now a Content Manager for LowestRates.ca.
+She got her start working in daily journalism, and was formerly a content manager for LowestRates.ca.
 She has written about personal finance and investing for websites like Wealthsimple, Tangerine Bank and Ratehub.ca.
 You can find her on Twitter: @janeswitzer.